The IDFA DocLab Open Call for Festival Commissions 2022 is now closed.

 Page 3: Visual presentation of the project:

-Page 5: Presentation of the creators involved and their respective roles, containing:
+Page 6: Presentation of the creators involved and their respective roles, including:

 IDFA DocLab is supported by the Ministry of Economic Affairs and Climate Policy of the Netherlands, CLICKNL, Gieskes-Strijbis Fonds, Netherlands Film Fund, Flanders Audiovisual Fund, VIVE, VIVEPORT, and Special Friends+.